-We are a leading independent provider of integrated payment processing and technology solutions in the United States based on total volume of payments processed.
-We have achieved our leadership position through decades of solving complex business and operational challenges facing our customers: software partners and merchants.
+We are a leading independent provider of payment processing and technology solutions in the United States based on total volume of payments processed.
+We have achieved our leadership position through decades of solving business and operational challenges facing our customers.
 For our software partners, we offer a single integration to an end-to-end payments offering, a proprietary gateway and a robust suite of technology solutions to enhance the value of their software and simplify payment acceptance.
 For our merchants, we provide a seamless, unified consumer experience as an alternative to relying on multiple providers to accept payments and utilize technology in their businesses.